 We have shown that the decline in antitrust enforcement since the mid-1970s was not the result of a popular mandate, but the outcome of decisions by regulators and judges who were largely acting on their own rather than at the direction of elected officials, and behind-the-scenes budget cuts in Congress.
 Under our theoretical framework, a policy decision with important policy consequences that is made by an elected official, who campaigned on it, is democratically sanctioned and presumptively in the interest of the public.
-A decision made by a delegated expert (judge or regulator) whose appointment was publicly vetted and whose views were endorsed by elected officials is also democratically sanctioned albeit at a lower level.
-When a decision is made by an elected official who does not openly advocate for it in an election or is shielded from public scrutiny by inclusion in general omnibus legislation or taken through obscure procedural shortcuts, the decision receives a weaker democratic sanction.
+A decision made by a delegated expert (judge or regulator) whose appointment was publicly vetted and whose views were endorsed by elected officials is also democratically sanctioned albeit less so.
+When a decision is made by an elected official who does not openly advocate for it in an election or is shielded from public scrutiny by inclusion in general omnibus legislation or made through obscure procedural shortcuts, the decision receives a weaker democratic sanction.
 And when an appointed official makes policy decisions, and does so in the absence of public attention, that decision receives a still lower level of democratic sanction.
 At the lowest level, federal judges whose views on antitrust law were unknown at the time of their appointment (or misleadingly expressed by the nominee during the confirmation process) and who votes to make policy changes to antitrust law receive the lowest level of democratic sanction.

 Table II summarizes our analysis.
 Our evidence shows that the three lowest categories of democratically sanctioned behavior played the exclusive role in the decline of antitrust enforcement.
-While larger forces were at work—from intellectual trends in Chicago to housing prices in Washington, DC—the major culprit appears to have been big business, which through both direct and indirect methods kept up pressure against antitrust enforcement for nearly half a century.
+While larger forces were at work—from intellectual trends in Chicago to housing prices in Washington, DC—the major culprit appears to have been big business, which through both direct and indirect methods repressed antitrust enforcement for nearly half a century.

 Table II: The Lack of Public Support for the Weakening of Antitrust Law